Rajon Rondo cheered by Celtics fans during player introductions, DeMarcus Cousins booed

-Jimmy Butler expects the most out of himself and his teammates, and it appears that losing to the Magic — a team that had previously lost its last seven games — was unacceptable.
+Jimmy Butler expects the most out of himself and his teammates, and it appears that losing to the Magic — a team that had previously lost its last seven games — wasn’t something the Timberwolves believed would happen.

 The Magic outplayed the Timberwolves in the fourth quarter and emerged victorious in Tuesday’s game, 108-102 — snapping Minnesota’s five-game win streak.
 Butler clearly was not happy about it.
 The Timberwolves star shared his thoughts about the loss with reporters after the game, and indicated that the team took the Magic lightly, and paid for it.